 1. Be enrolled in an eligible program leading to the completion of an AA/AS degree or approved certificate.
 They must have a declared academic program on file with Merced College and have and follow an educational plan leading to the completion of their academic goal.

 2. Complete their educational objective within an allowable timeframe.

 3. Must maintain a minimum GPA of 2.0 both cumulative and semester.

 4. Must successfully complete at least 67% of all attempted units.

 After each academic term, the Financial Aid Office reviews transcripts to determine if financial aid students are making satisfactory academic progress (SAP) toward their educational goals.
 Students who fail to meet SAP standards are placed on financial aid disqualification status.

 Appeal Process for the Reinstatement of Financial Aid

 Students who have been denied financial aid may appeal to have their financial aid reinstated.
-There are 2 types of appeal: Appeal for Reinstatement and Appeal for Extension.

 Your appeal along with all your documentation will go to the Appeals Committee, which will review all submitted information and make a decision.
 Students are notified by return mail.